Davey Johnson: Cincinnati Reds

 After more than two seasons out of baseball, the Cincinnati Reds hired Johnson 44 games into the 1993 season.
 As was the case with the Mets, Johnson revived the Reds almost immediately.
-He led the team to the National League Central lead at the time of the 1994 players' strike and won the first official NL Central title in 1995.
+The next season, he led the team to the National League Central division lead at the time of the 1994 players' strike and won the first official NL Central title in 1995.
 However, early in the 1995 season, Reds owner Marge Schott announced Johnson would not return in 1996, regardless of how the Reds did.
 Schott named former Reds third baseman Ray Knight, who had played for Johnson on the Mets championship team, as bench coach, with the understanding that he would take over as manager in 1996.

 Johnson and Schott had never gotten along, and relations had deteriorated to the point that he had nearly been fired after the 1994 season.
 According to Johnson, Schott would even send notes to him that were addressed to him by her St. Bernard.
 By most accounts, the final straw came because Schott did not approve of Johnson living with his fiancée Susan before they were married (the two met in 1993 and married a year later).
 According to The Washington Post, Schott had decided before the 1995 season even started that it would be Johnson's last one in Cincinnati.
 The Reds defeated the Dodgers in the NLDS and reached the NLCS in Johnson's last season as the Reds' manager, being swept by the eventual World Series champion Atlanta Braves.
 Johnson finished with a record of 204 wins and 172 losses in the regular season and three wins and four losses in the post-season.
+The Reds would not reach the postseason again until Dusty Baker led them to the NL Central title in 2010.
+To date, Johnson remains the last Reds manager to win a playoff series.